 Who Should Take Casein Protein:

-- People looking for muscle growth.
+- People are looking for muscle growth.

-Major ingredients: Casein Protein concentrate, branched chain amino acids.
+Major ingredients: Casein Protein concentrate, branched-chain amino acids.

 6. Egg White Protein